keras-team/keras-io/guides/md/keras_cv/generate_images_with_stable_diffusion.md

 Both implementations were tasked to generate 3 images with a step count of 50 for each image.
 In this benchmark, we used a Tesla T4 GPU.

-[All of my benchmarks are open source on GitHub, and may be re-run on Colab to reproduce the results.](https://github.com/LukeWood/stable-diffusion-performance-benchmarks) The results from the benchmark are displayed in the table below:
+[All of our benchmarks are open source on GitHub, and may be re-run on Colab to reproduce the results.](https://github.com/LukeWood/stable-diffusion-performance-benchmarks) The results from the benchmark are displayed in the table below: